Peterhague/CI-_MS2_Minesweeper/README.md

     educational.</li>
     <li>As a responsible adult, I want to be able to access the firm's social media pages to get a sense of how they engage
     with their users.</li>
-    <li>As a responsible adult, I want to be assured that they will not exploit or misuse their users' private information/</li>
+    <li>As a responsible adult, I want to be assured that they will not exploit or misuse their users' private information.</li>
+    <li>As a responsible adult, I want the games to be responsive to the needs of the young people in my care.</li>
+    <li>As a responsible adult, I want the games to be rewarding and educational.</li>
 </ol>

 <h4>Site Owner</h4>